espruino/BangleApps/apps/kitchen/README.md

 ### Issues / Future enhancements

-* Revisit statically assigning the display buffer for stepo to avoid memory defrag
 * GPS time display shows GMT and not BST, needs localising
 * Occassional buzzing after 2-3 days of use, seems to disappear after a reset to the launcher menu.
 Needs investigation